wazuh/wazuh-documentation/source/user-manual/capabilities/labels.rst

 .. _labels:

-Labels for agent alerts
+Agent labels
 =======================

-This feature provides the opportunity to personalize alerts information from agents, giving us the chance of include information specific of each agent which could be useful when dealing with alerts.
+This feature provides the opportunity to customize alerts information from agents, giving us the chance of include specific information of each agent which could be useful when dealing with alerts.
 In addition, in large environments it could be used to distinguish groups of agents by any common characteristic like their time zone, for example.

-The following sections shows how this fuction works as well as an example ilustrating its use.
+The following sections shows how this feature works as well as an use case.

 - `How it works`_
 - `Use case`_